brinxmat/koha-return-receipt-bookmarklet/README.md

 # koha-return-receipt-bookmarklet
 A bookmarklet for generating receipts for manually returned items

 If you want a receipt for manually returned loans in Koha — and let's face it, who doesn't — you're going to have to make do with a shoddy printout on A4.
 If you're on a kiosk-based solution like us, this cuts no mustard.
-Thus, here's a snappy bookmarklet that creates a nicely formatted plain-text representation of for printing on receipt printers.
+Thus, here's a snappy bookmarklet that creates a nicely formatted plain-text representation for printing on receipt printers.

 ##What is a bookmarklet?
 A bookmarklets are bookmarks that hide executable javascript snippets that do things in your webbrowser.
-This should sound a bit worrying.
-We're using them for good here.
-Honest.
+This should sound a bit worrying; we're using them for good here, honest.

 ##Building

 You've got two choices:

-###Simple, manual:
+###Simple, manual
 - copy code in ```src/main.js```
 - google "simple bookmarklet creator", click a link
 - follow instructions